Hundreds of U.S. Diplomats Protest Trump Immigration Ban in Internal Memos

 Spicer said Monday that criticisms of the rollout of the policy are “overblown.”

-“Remember… there are 329,000 people who came into this country in a 24-hour period.
+“Remember, there are 329,000 people who came into this country in a 24-hour period.
 There were 109 stopped over a 24-hour period,” Spicer said, referring to all international arrivals, rather than those from the seven countries targeted in the order.

 Spontaneous demonstrations broke out in dozens of cities and airports across the country, including in Washington, over the weekend, while several courts put a stay on the order.